endurantgames/52-first-dates/src/date_night/role_outside.md

-# Playing the Outside Interference {#date-role-outside .breakbefore }
+# Playing the Opportunity {#date-role-outside .breakbefore }

 ::::::::::::::::::: spectrum :::::::::::::::::::::::::::::::::::::::::::::
 ![Text messages are a great way to interrupt the perfect date.](art/spectrum/phone-upset.jpg)
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-As the Outside Interference, your job is to introduce events that could make it harder for the parties on the date to make a love connection.
+As the Opportunity, your job is to introduce events that could make it harder for the parties on the date to make a love connection.

 That said -- you're not the *enemy*; you aren't playing *against* the System and the Prospect, just trying to make their Date Night more complicated.
 [We talked about this during our playtests; we decided *against* calling this the "cock-blocker" role, even though at times it could seem that way.
-It's the job of the Outside Interference to make Date Night *interesting*, and in fact, they might make it *more* likely for the System and Prospect to make a connection.]{.val}
+It's the job of the Opportunity to make Date Night *interesting*, and in fact, they might make it *more* likely for the System and Prospect to make a connection.]{.val}
 [... also "cock-blocker" is sexist and genital-essentialist language.]{.carline}